VolkanSah/brain-Neuro-Simulator/README.md

 # brain.exe / brain.bin
-**The Neuro-Simulator for Overconfident Developers**
+##### The Neuro-Simulator for Overconfident Developers

+> [!WARNING]
-⚠️ **Warning:** May cause sudden realizations that you've been coding with CAPS LOCK on for 3 hours.
+> May trigger sudden realizations that you've been coding with CAPS LOCK enabled for hours.

-Because every developer has *that moment* — the legendary stupid moment — when a variable is empty, a folder is missing, or your script just decides to throw a tantrum.
+Because every developer experiences that moment — the infamous stupid moment — when a variable turns out empty, a folder vanishes, or the script throws a fit.
-### Note: common sense is *not* installed by default.
+Note: Common sense is not included by default.

 ## Installation